Chapter 5. Postinstallation machine configuration tasks

 You can mitigate the disruption caused by drain and reboot cycles by disabling control plane reboots.
 For more information, see "Disabling the Machine Config Operator from automatically rebooting."

-5.1.4.
-Understanding configuration drift detection
+5.1.3.
+Understanding configuration drift detection Copy linkLink copied to clipboard!

 There might be situations when the on-disk state of a node differs from what is configured in the machine config.
 This is known as configuration drift.
 For example, a cluster admin might manually modify a file, a systemd unit file, or a file permission that was configured through a machine config.
 This causes configuration drift.
 Configuration drift can cause problems between nodes in a Machine Config Pool or when the machine configs are updated.

 The Machine Config Operator (MCO) uses the Machine Config Daemon (MCD) to check nodes for configuration drift on a regular basis.
-If detected, the MCO sets the node and the machine config pool (MCP) to Degraded
+If detected, the MCO sets the node and the machine config pool (MCP) to Degraded and reports the error.
+A degraded node is online and operational, but, it cannot be updated.

 The MCD performs configuration drift detection upon each of the following conditions: